quicwg/base-drafts/draft-ietf-quic-transport.md

 ### Managing ACK Ranges

 When an ACK frame is sent, one or more ranges of acknowledged packets are included.
-Including older packets reduces the chance of spurious retransmits caused by losing previously sent ACK frames, at the cost of larger ACK frames.
+Including older packets reduces the chance of spurious retransmissions caused by losing previously sent ACK frames, at the cost of larger ACK frames.

 ACK frames SHOULD always acknowledge the most recently received packets, and the more out-of-order the packets are, the more important it is to send an updated